Fractal-Tess/nixos/modules/nixos/services/virtualization/containers/portainer.md

 - **Data Directory**: `/var/lib/portainer` - User accounts, settings, templates, and configurations

-This directory is automatically created with proper permissions (0750, owned by `portainer:docker`).
+This directory is automatically created with proper permissions (0750, owned by `portainer:portainer`).

 ## Backup Configuration